-B. For details on individual programmes and course descriptions see the entries under the respective Departments.
+B. For details on individual programme requirements and course descriptions see the entries under the respective Departments.
 Students should consult the yearly listing of courses offered provide by the Registrar's Office.
-Students wishing to obtain a minor.
+Students wishing to obtain a minor must include course selections in this count and obtain the Department Head's approval for the minor.
 Extra courses are permitted but require the approval of the Dean of Arts.

 C. See Table 5 concering Science Core requirements.
-These courses can be taken in either Fall or Winter ferm.
+These courses can be taken in either Fall or Winter term.
 A list of courses offered is available from the Registrar's Office.